Symmetries of algebras captured by actions of weak Hopf algebras: Actions of cocommutative weak Hopf algebras on algebras

-\begin{remark} \begin{enumerate} \item Let $\GG$ be a groupoid acting by conjugation on a $\GG_0$-Lie algebroid $\GLie$.
-This induces an action of the groupoid algebra $\kk \GG$ on the $\GG_0$-universal enveloping algebra $U_{\GG_0}(\GLie)$ satisfying the conditions of \cref{prop:smashproduct}(a).
-Thus $U_{\GG_0}(\GLie) \# \kk \GG$ is a weak Hopf algebra. \item Let $G$ be a group and $H$ be a Hopf algebra.
-If $H$ is a left $\kk G$-module algebra, then \cref{prop:smashproduct} translates into the following classical well-known result: if there is a group homomorphism from $G$ to the group of bialgebra automorphisms of $H$, $\pi: G \to \Aut_{\Bialg}(H)$, or equivalently, if the maps $\pi_g: H \to H$ given by $a\mapsto g\cdot a$ for $g\in G$ are all coalgebra homomorphisms, then the smash product algebra $H \# \kk G$ has structure of Hopf algebra with operations as in \eqref{eq:smashproduct}.
-In particular, this proves that the (classical) smash products of Section~\ref{sec:cocomHopf} are indeed Hopf algebras. \end{enumerate} \end{remark}
+\begin{example} \begin{enumerate}[label=\normalfont(\alph*)] \item Let $\GG$ be an $X$-groupoid acting by conjugation on an $X$-Lie algebroid $\GLie$.
+This induces an action of the groupoid algebra $\kk \GG$ on the $X$-universal enveloping algebra $U_{X}(\GLie)$ satisfying the conditions of Proposition~\ref{prop:smashproduct}(a).
+Thus $U_{X}(\GLie) \# \kk \GG$ is an $X$-weak Hopf algebra as a particular case of Lemma~\ref{lem:Hsbase}. \item Let $G$ be a group and $H$ be a Hopf algebra.
+If $H$ is a $\kk G$-module algebra, then Proposition~\ref{prop:smashproduct} translates into the following well-known result: if there is a group morphism from $G$ to the group of bialgebra automorphisms of $H$, $\pi: G \to \Aut_{\Bialg}(H)$, or equivalently, if the map $\pi_g: H \to H$ given by $a\mapsto g\cdot a$, for any $g\in G$, is a coalgebra morphism, then the smash product algebra $H \# \kk G$ has structure of Hopf algebra with operations as in \eqref{eq:smashproduct}. \end{enumerate} \end{example}

 Next, we recall Nikshych's generalization of the Cartier--Gabriel--Kostant--Milnor--Moore theorem to the weak Hopf setting.